gardening is a serious creative discipline.

 The gardeners I return to are those who treated gardening as a serious craft:

 Each approached the garden differently, but they each created work that still holds meaning.
 Their ideas are still studied.
-They are tested, adapted, and considered through the work happening here in Kentucky.
+And they hold the inspiration behind the work happening here in Kentucky.

 Garden Moxie Field Notes

-If you’d like to follow the garden as it unfolds, Garden Moxie Field Notes is a letter that arrives every other week.
-Each issue records what is happening in the garden in real time as well as the ideas and traditions that continue to shape my work.
+If you’d like to follow this new garden as it unfolds, Garden Moxie Field Notes is a letter that arrives every other week.
+Each issue records what is happening in the garden in real time as well as the ideas and traditions that shape my work.